nyu-software-engineering/course-materials/README.md

 ## Running locally

 The code in this repository is used to generate the course website using [jekyll](https://jekyllrb.com/) and continuously deploy it using [GitHub Pages](https://pages.github.com).
-To generate the web site locally...

 It is possible to run the website locally on your own machine.